hpcoderhere/hpcoderhere.github.io/_pages/about.md

 News
 ======
+- **December 2024**: Our paper "Targeted Manifold Manipulation Against Adversarial Attacks" got accepted in IEEE Conference on Secure and Trustworthy Machine Learning (SaTML), 2025.
-- **Novermber 2024**: Our paper "Composite Concept Extraction through Backdooring" got accepted into ICPR 2024.
+- **October 2024**: Our paper "Composite Concept Extraction through Backdooring" got accepted into ICPR 2024.
 - **July 2024**: Delivered a talk about AI Security at IEEE Student Branch, Deakin Univeristy.
 - **July 2024**: Our paper "Revisiting the Dataset Bias Problem from a Statistical Perspective" got accepted in ECAI 2024.
 - **April 2024**: Our paper "Composite Concept Extraction through Backdooring" got accepted into Fine-Grained Visual Categorization, CVPR 2024 workshop.